 Lent is a great time to check that your child has a Bible which suits their age and stage.
 Here’s a very quick sum-up of my favourite Bibles, but for a deep-dive, check out my post What is the best children’s Bible?

-As children become more independent with their reading, the International Children’s Bible is a great unabridged Bible for kids (we bought this for Mister when he was 7, as a guide), as is the trusty old Good News Bible.
+As children become more independent with their reading, the International Children’s Bible is a great unabridged Bible for kids (we bought this for Mister when he was 7, as a guide).
 If your kids like cartoons, The Action Bible is pretty cool.

 Suggested age: you can give a Bible to any aged child/teen, just do your research!

-This is a new resource for 2020, based on the popular book The Garden, The Curtain and The Cross.
-You get not only a family devotional book, but a 15-day Easter Calendar too – think Advent calendar, but depicting the story of salvation, right through to the resurrection!
+Based on the popular book The Garden, The Curtain and The Cross, this resource is not only a family devotional book, but a 15-day Easter Calendar too – think Advent calendar, but depicting the story of salvation, right through to the resurrection!

 Whilst I’m not a huge fan of the family devotionals released by the Good Book Company (they tend to be rather wordy and assume that you can get all your kids to sit down quietly and listen to you, answering questions in the right places, and not shouting ‘WILLY!” or ‘POO!’ at regular intervals), I think this one gets my vote because it’s only for 15 days, so it feels a lot more manageable.
 You could do a little from each day, or the whole thing, or spread it out over longer.